Science Journeys

 Everyone’s journey to becoming a scientist is unique.
 Don't miss this chance to interact with the Caltech scientific stars of tomorrow as they share their research, what inspires them, and their story so far.

-In Science Journeys, graduate students and postdoctoral scholars explore a range of scientific topics that will pique students' curiosity and provide educators with supplemental resources to continue that exploration in the classroom.
+In Science Journeys, graduate students and postdoctoral scholars explore a range of scientific topics that will spark students' curiosity and provide educators with supplemental resources to continue that exploration in the classroom.

-Programs are designed for grades 5–9, but everyone is welcome to attend.
+Programs are designed especially for middle and high school students.
 All events are free through the generosity of the Friends of Beckman Auditorium, but registration is required.

 Watch Past Lectures